 When submitting a complaint to CasinoReviews, we strongly recommend that you follow these guidelines closely.
-Knowing the guidelines surrounding online casino and bookmaker complaints will empower you to: (i) have a smooth experience throughout the complaints process and (ii) avoid processing delays caused by lack of information.
+Knowing the guidelines surrounding bookmaker and online casino complaints will empower you to: (i) have a smooth experience throughout the complaints process and (ii) avoid processing delays caused by lack of information.

 Step 3: Consider Submitting a Complaint

-If, after exhausting your options, you feel that CasinoReviews should intervene, it’s time to consider submitting a complaint.
+If, after exhausting your options, you feel that CasinoReviews should intervene, it’s time to consider submitting a complaint against the online casino/betting site in question.
 You can do this through the official registration and complaints portal on this site.
 Registration is easy and only takes a couple of minutes.
 As a registered user, you can submit complaints and follow case updates directly on the website or via your email.
 Please note that we only accept complaints via post or email in cases where the user is not able to use our onsite complaint system.